-With this in mind, the General Data Protection Regulations (GDPR) was established.
-This establishes a number of principles that aim to minimise the risk posed to data, but also give more rights to the person the data concerns.
-Based on early documents relating to data security within the EU (such as the Council of Europe’s Convention 108 for the Protection of Individuals with Regard to Automatic Processing of Personal Data), the new legislation is more pertinent to modern life.
+GDPR established a number of principles that aim to minimize the risk to personal data and gave consumers more rights over their personal information.
+GDPR is based on earlier documents relating to data security within the EU (such as the Council of Europe’s Convention 108 for the Protection of Individuals with Regard to Automatic Processing of Personal Data), but the new legislation is much more comprehensive and relevant to modern life and current data uses.

-Any controller or processor that operates within an EU member state must be GDPR-compliant.
+A controller is an entity that determines the purposes and means of the processing of personal data, while a processor is an entity that processes personal data on behalf of a controller.
+Any controller or processor that operates within an EU member state (or deals with the personal information of EU data subjects) must be GDPR-compliant.
 This holds true even if the actual data processing it outsourced to operations in a non-EU country.

-As mentioned above, personal data is highly sensitive information.
+As mentioned above, personal data can contain highly sensitive information.
 Anything that can be used to identify a person (termed the “data subject”), either directly or indirectly, is considered to be an “identifier” and thus must be protected under GDPR.
 Some possible identifiers are listed below:

-This data all has to be “processed” .
-This means that, either manually or automatically, it is collected, organised, stored, analysed, altered etc..
-Essentially, GDPR defines processing as any action or operation performed on the personal data.
+After collection, this information is often “processed”.
+This means, either manually or automatically, it is organized, stored, analyzed, altered etc. Essentially, GDPR defines processing as any action or operation performed on personal data.

 The party that collects the data is known as the “controller”.
-They also decide what kind of data is collected and what will be done with it after collection.
-Data may be collected by social media firms via a registration form to use the site or a dentist after medical X-rays are taken.
-All must comply to GDPR.
+The controller decides what kind of information is collected and what will be done with the information after collection.
+Data may be collected by social media firms via a registration form prior to use a website, by healthcare providers, retailers and many other entities.
+All must comply with GDPR.

 Often the controller will enlist a third party, the processor, to manage the data.
-They will be instructed by the controller as to how the data should be organised, analysed, and stored.
-Any organisation contracted by a controller to undertake such actions must also be GDPR-compliant.
+They will be instructed by the controller as to how the data should be organized, analyzed, and stored.
+Any organization contracted by a controller to undertake such actions must also be GDPR-compliant.

 Article 5 of GDPR outlines six principles of data processing:

-To ensure that these principles are met, it is advised that organisations employ someone in a role equivalent to the Information Security Officer in a hospital.
-The ISO is in charge of ensuring only the appropriate personnel have access to medical records or part of medical records.
+To ensure that these principles are met, it is advised that organizations employ a person in a role equivalent to the Information Security Officer or Privacy Officer in a hospital.
+The ISO is in charge of ensuring only the appropriate personnel have access to medical records or other health information.
 For example, someone in billing does not need a patient’s full medical history to send an invoice.